DioxusLabs/dioxus/packages/document/docs/eval.md

                 // You can pass initial data to the eval function by formatting it into the JavaScript code. const LOOP_COUNT: usize = 10;
                 let eval = document::eval(&format!(r#"for(let i = 0; i < {LOOP_COUNT}; i++) {{
-                    // You can receive values asynchronously with the the `await dioxus.recv()` method. let value = await dioxus.recv();
+                    // You can receive values asynchronously with the `await dioxus.recv()` method. let value = await dioxus.recv();
                     console.log("Received", value);
                 }}"#));